pUrGe12/pUrGe12.github.io/content/blog/developing_duxMLB.md

 lang = "en"
 +++

 This is how I built duxMLB and what it really is.
 It was developed for a hackathon and though I eventually got bored I decided to finally finish it and write about it.
 The following is the elevator pitch that I gave for the official submission.
+You can now watch the official YouTube video [here](https://www.youtube.com/watch?v=QNKBWi1MJe4) as well!

 ## Inspiration